 End Sub

-It's hard to overestimate the power and simplicity of background tasks in Web applications and the simplicity provided by the Wisej.NET framework.
-You can handle the browser from the server as if it was a "screen" directly connected to the server...
+The power and simplicity of background tasks in Web applications through the Wisej.NET framework allows handling the browser from the server as if it were a screen directly connected to the server.